Robotwars1/SpeedrunNotes/README.md

 **IMPORTANT:** You need LiveSplit.Server in your split layout for this program to work.
 If you don't have it added to your layout, head over to [LiveSplit.Servers github]("https://github.com/LiveSplit/LiveSplit.Server#install") and follow the installation instructions there.

+# Troubleshooting
+### ConnectionError
+1. Make sure LiveSplit.Server is added to your layout
+2. Make sure LiveSplit.Server is started (right click -> Control -> Start Server)
+3. Make sure you enter the same port as in the settings for LiveSplit.Server
+4. If this doesnt work, try changing "localhost" to your actual **local** IP.

 # SpeedrunNotes Overview
 SpeedrunNotes is a program written in C# and Xaml with the help of .Net Maui.
 By communicating with [LiveSplit.Server](https://github.com/LiveSplit/LiveSplit.Server) it gets information about your current split and shows any notes